AliBahrami-ce/DS_project_2025/README.md

-# DS_project_2025
+# Data Structure 2025
-This account is for a data structure university project using the Python programming language.
+This repository was created for a university project in data structure course and uses the Pyhton language.